Cheapest State to Form an LLC 2026 | Cost Comparison | USLLCGlobal

 The cost of forming an LLC varies wildly across the United States — from $35 in Montana to $500 in Massachusetts.
 Annual costs range from $0 in New Mexico to $800+ in California.
 Choosing the wrong state can cost you thousands of dollars over the life of your business.

 But "cheapest" is not always "best."
 This guide breaks down the numbers honestly, so you can make an informed decision based on total cost of ownership — not just the filing fee.
+And if speed matters more than saving a few dollars on filing, jump straight to a ready-made Wyoming LLC that already has its EIN.

 Top 5 Cheapest States Overall